thechelsuk/template-mta-sts-sub-domain/README.md

 1. Copy this template repo.
 1. Change the `CNAME.txt` file contents to `mta-sts.yourdomain.tld`
 1. Rename `CNAME.txt` to just `CNAME`[^1]
-1. change the `.well-known/mta-sts.txt` file to match your email MX records and version[^2]
+1. Change the `.well-known/mta-sts.txt` file to match your email MX records and version[^2]
 1. Set up the DNS records to point to GitHub's IP ranges.
    - 185.199.108.153
    - 185.199.109.153